Ma-Pe-Ma/Betting-Competition/ReadMe.md

 ## Hosting
 The application (probably) can be hosted on any service which has Flask support.

-This readme presents you two techniques: self-hosting and [Heroku](https://heroku.com/).
+This ReadMe presents you two techniques: [Heroku](https://heroku.com/) and self-hosting.

 ### Heroku

-A [detailed guide](https://devcenter.heroku.com/articles/getting-started-with-python?singlepage=true) can be found here how to setup heroku properly.
+A [detailed guide](https://devcenter.heroku.com/articles/getting-started-with-python?singlepage=true) can be found here how to setup Heroku properly.

 Summarizing the steps:
-* Create a Heroku account and then create a project for it.
-The create an app inside the project.
+* Create a Heroku account and then create a project for it, then create an app inside the project
-* Install [heroku-cli](https://devcenter.heroku.com/articles/heroku-cli).
-This tool acts as the command-line tool for the remote hosting server.
+* Install [heroku-cli](https://devcenter.heroku.com/articles/heroku-cli), this tool acts as the command-line tool for the remote hosting server
-* Checkout a new branch locally which will be pushed for Heroku
-* Make this branch track the project branch and then push it to the Heroku remote
+* Checkout a new branch locally which will be pushed for Heroku and make this branch track the project branch and then push it to the Heroku remote
 * Then scale the app to start it

 If the repository is broken then it can be wiped with [heroku repo plugin](https://github.com/heroku/heroku-repo).

 ### Self-hosting
-First clone your app to a place where the server have read/write permissions like the default /var/www/,
+First clone your app to a place where the server has read/write permissions like the intended `/var/www/`,

 To prevent package-collision problems it is suggested to create new a [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environemnt.
 After cloning the project activate the new environment and install the dependencies:

     python -m pip install -r requirements.txt

-After [setting up](./Setting up/Configuration variables) you can run the application with Flask's server with the following command:
+After [setting up](#setting-up) you can run the application with Flask's server with the following command:

     python -m flask run

 While Flask's own server is suitable for developing the application, later it becomes a bottleneck when the app goes live.
+The suggested solution is to use a web server.

 <details>
   <summary>Self-hosting with Apache2</summary>

-  The suggested solution is to use a web server.
   This section guides you to set up the project it with [Apache2](https://httpd.apache.org/) through [mod_wsgi](https://modwsgi.readthedocs.io/en/master/) on Ubuntu.

   The first step is to install Apache2 and its developer tools.

     sudo apt install apache2 apache2-dev

-The next step is to open the apache configuration file for your site (the default is /etc/apache2/sites-enabled/000-default.conf) and configure and add the following lines:
+The next step is to open the apache configuration file for your site (the default is /etc/apache2/sites-enabled/000-default.conf) then configure and add the following lines:

     WSGIDaemonProcess betting python-path=/path/to/miniconda3/envs/%env_name%/lib/python3.x/site-packages
     WSGIScriptAlias / /path/to/BettingApp.wsgi